 #1 Get the Gutters Ready

-Get your gutters ready by getting rid of debris that could obstruct the flow of water.
+Prepare your gutters by getting rid of debris that could obstruct the flow of water.
 This will prevent the rainwater from overflowing in your gutters, which can cause property damage including mold growth.
 Also, be sure to angle the gutter away from the house so that it doesn’t seep into the building.
 Your goal should be to redirect the water as far away from the house as possible.

 Be careful!
 Do not attempt to get the gutters ready by yourself if they’re at a dangerously high height.
 Delegate this task to a South Florida property management firm so you don’t put yourself at risk.